Nicole1701/citi-bike-tableau/README.md

 ## Number of Trips/Trip Duration

 For the time period studied, there was a total of 325,044 Citi Bike trips taken, with the majority of those trips taking place in the summer (32%) and autumn (33%), with October having the most rides (40,646).
-Spring (14%) and Winter (21%) have the fewest number of trips taken, with April having the fewest rides (8,345).
-The reason for April numbers being so low, may be due to the emergence of Covid-19 and statewide lockdown orders.
+Spring (14%) and Winter (21%) have the fewest number of trips taken, with April having the least of all (8,345).
+The reason for the April numbers being so low may be due to the emergence of Covid-19 and statewide lockdown orders.
 Analysis of previous year's seasonal data may yield additional information.

 While Spring may have the fewest trips taken, it has the second highest average ride duration (14.8 mins), with May having the highest average ride duration, clocking in at 18.4 mins.